 Estate planning law can be complex and complicated, often adding more stress to the already anxiety-inducing process of determining how you want your property to be distributed after you have passed away.
 At Citadel Law Firm PLLC, our estate planning lawyers have extensive legal experience helping clients with all aspects of planning for the future.
-In addition, our Chandler, Arizona estate administration lawyers frequently assist those tasked with managing the estates left behind by deceased loved ones.
+Our estate administration lawyers Chandler, AZ residents turn to, frequently assist those tasked with managing the estates left behind by deceased loved ones.

 The following are some of the most common legal terms that many clients may need to become familiar with when navigating the process of determining how they want their family taken care of after they are gone.
-Please note that if you have any questions about these terms, you can connect with an experienced Chandler, AZ estate administration lawyer at any time.
+Please note that if you have any questions about these terms, you can connect with an experienced estate administration lawyer Chandler, AZ families trust, at any time.

 - Trust: A trust is a legal arrangement where the ownership of assets is transferred to a trustee who will manage the assets and distribute them to beneficiaries based on the terms and instructions of the trust.

 - Grantor: The person who sets up the trust.
 Also referred to as the trustor or settlor of the trust.

 - Trustee: The person who will hold legal title of the trust and be responsible for managing the assets and distributing them in accordance with the instructions left by the Grantor.

 - Successor Trustee: If the original trustee is unable to perform their fiduciary duties, the successor trustee will take over management of the trust.

 - Trust Property: Also referred to as trust estate.
 These are the assets which are placed into the trust.
 These assets can include bank accounts, brokerage accounts, real estate, stocks, bonds, partnership interests, and other types of legal and financial interests.